jboss-fuse/quickstarts/fuse/sap-srfc-server-fuse/README.md

 To configure the quick start for your environment:

-1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of the project.
+1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your JBoss Fuse installation.
+2. Edit the custom properties file (`etc/custom.properties`) of your JBoss Fuse installation and add the following packages to the `org.osgi.framework.system.packages.extra` property:

+> org.osgi.framework.system.packages.extra = \
+>...
+>> com.sap.conn.idoc, \
+>> com.sap.conn.idoc.jco, \
+>> com.sap.conn.jco, \
+>> com.sap.conn.jco.ext, \
+>> com.sap.conn.jco.monitor, \
+>> com.sap.conn.jco.rt, \
+>> com.sap.conn.jco.server

-2. Edit the project's Spring file (`src/main/resources/META-INF/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean and the `quickstartServerData` bean to match the connection configuration for your SAP instance.
+3. Edit the project's Blueprint file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean and the `quickstartServerData` bean to match the connection configuration for your SAP instance.
-3. Edit the project's response file (`src/data/response.xml`) and enter the SID of your SAP in the location indicated.
+4. Edit the project's response file (`src/data/response.xml`) and enter the SID of your SAP in the location indicated.
-4. Ensure the destination `QUICKSTART` has been defined in your SAP instance:
+5. Ensure the destination `QUICKSTART` has been defined in your SAP instance:
 	a.
 Using the SAP GUI, run transaction `SM59` (RFC Destinations).
     b.
 Create a new destination (Edit > Create):
 		1. **RFC Destination** : `QUICKSTART`.